Emily T. Ross - Child Custody Attorney San Antonio, TX

 Custody of the children is often the most hotly contested issue that a party will have to face during the divorce process.
 If you and your co-parent are unable to reach an agreement, a Court will decide all issues regarding legal custody, physical custody, and child and medical support to ensure that orders are in place to protect the best interest of your children.
 Working with an experienced San Antonio, TX child custody attorney can help protect both your child’s best interest and your rights as a parent.

-Emily Ross divorce lawyer San Antonio TX profile photo.
+Emily Ross child custody attorney San Antonio TX profile photo.

 Custody Lawyer Questions